sauravdosi/mirrag_keypoint_deployment/README.md

 # Keypoint Detection Model - Staircase Predicitons for P&G

-## Steps to run the deployment code in your local machine:

 ## Setting up
 1. After having clonned the repository, install [Anaconda](https://www.anaconda.com/products/individual) in your Operating System.
 2. Open Anaconda Prompt and make sure you are in (base) environment.
 Create a virtual environment in conda using python 3.9 by following the instructions given below.